wherby/wherby.github.io/_posts/2018-1-19-the-tao-in-web-service.markdown

 The Akka Http Streaming will treat the web request as tasks, for example, if ten different clients call the sum service written in Akka-Http, there will only one thread handle these requests.

-Therefor using streamed web service [Flow package in Java and Akka-Http] will makes your web server’s thread context switch 10 times faster.
+Therefore using streamed web service [Flow package in Java and Akka-Http] will makes your web server’s thread context switch 10 times faster.

 # How to make 100 times faster?